MicrosoftDocs/bing-docs/bing-docs/bing-video-search/concepts/get-videos.md

 ## Video thumbnails

 You can display all, or a subset of the video thumbnails returned by the Bing Video Search API.
-If you display a subset, provide the user an option to view the remaining videos. as part of the Bing API [use and display requirements](../UseAndDisplayRequirements.md), You must display the videos in the order provided in the response.
-For information about resizing the thumbnail, see [Resizing and Cropping Thumbnails](../../bing-web-search/resize-and-crop-thumbnails.md).
+If you display a subset, provide the user an option to view the remaining videos.
+For details on display requirements, see [Use and display requirements](../../bing-web-search/use-display-requirements.md).
+For information about resizing the thumbnail, see [Resizing and cropping thumbnails](../../bing-web-search/resize-and-crop-thumbnails.md).

-As the user hovers over the thumbnail you can use [motionThumbnailUrl](https://docs.microsoft.com/rest/api/cognitiveservices-bingsearch/bing-video-api-v7-reference#video-motionthumbnailurl) to play a thumbnail version of the video.
+As the user hovers over the thumbnail you can use [motionThumbnailUrl](../reference/response-objects.md#video-motionthumbnailurl) to play a thumbnail version of the video.
 Be sure to attribute the motion thumbnail when you display it.

 <!-- Removing until the images can be sanitized.
 ![Motion thumbnail of a video](../bing-web-search/media/cognitive-services-bing-web-api/bing-web-video-motion-thumbnail.PNG)